SonnyK33/obsidian/Geopoltical Alpha.md

 There are obviously constraints, but his aggressive attitude led people to believe that they didn’t matter or he didn’t care.
 What you had to recognize is there were multiple reasons for him to act like this (That is, his behavior was non-diagnostic).
 Leaders always have satisfy domestic constituencies as well (Putnam's two level theory) and hawkish rhetoric is almost always non-diagnostic.

-If constraints are being overlooked, it's worth examining the leaders preferences and the context further.
+If constraints are being overlooked, it's worth examining the leaders' preferences and the context further.
 Funneling is what led to wrong forecasts around the Argentine election.
 Everyone talked to same small group of people in BA who told people what they wanted to hear.
 I’ve often noted this bias in EM.
 Rich expats tell rich Americans what they want to hear - that a poor country wants pro-market reforms.
 The author claims a HF called him a socialist for doubting Macri’s chances.

 Trusting insiders led people to doubt trump would pass tax reform.
 Side note - this was the first time since Kennedy/Johnson that an administration passed tax reform during an expansion (as detailed by Binder's Monetary History book).
 That led to inflation which was exacerbated by higher military spending (over Vietnam) which we're  seeing again.
 People are easily impressed by access - “So and so is close to the kremlin”.
 In Argentine case, people ignored how policies were unpopular and looked past the lack of recent polls.
-There was too much value  put polls run by campaigns.
+There was too much value put on polls run by campaigns.

 In the Trump tax case, people believed Republicans would still care about deficits with Trump in charge.
 Although it seems obvious to me that Republicans were hypocrites in this area, the S&P did pop 7% post reform, so it wasn’t priced in.
 Even tea party republicans said it didn’t have to be revenue neutral.